lampajr/oci-storage-initializer/README.md

 * Python
 * Poetry

+> [!NOTE]
-> **NOTE**: I would suggest to use a Python virtual environment as development environment
+> I would suggest to use a Python virtual environment as development environment

 Install the dependencies:
 ```bash